KajananGit/Chatroom_Backend_Project/README.md

 ** Remember to uphold the many-to-many relationships by assigning many users to many chatrooms and many chatrooms to many users.**

-6) Full CRUD functionality has been added to each of the tables along with the additional requests detailed below:
+6) Full CRUD functionality has been added to each of the tables along with the additional routes detailed below.

-Chatroom:
-@GET - get a single chatroom by id
-@GET - get a list of all chatrooms
-@GET - get a list  of the most recently used chatrooms  in order (“/recent”)
-@GET - get the most active chatroom (“/mostActive”)

-@POST - post and save a new chatroom

-@PATCH - update a chatroom the the id

-@DELETE - delete a chatroom by the id

-User:
-@GET - get a single user by id
-@GET -  get a list of all users

-@POST - create a new user

-@PATCH - update a user by the id

-@DELETE - delete a user by the id

-Message:
-@GET - get a single message by id
-@GET - get a list of all messages
-@GET - get messages by chatroom id (“/chatroom/{id}”)
-@GET - get messages by user id (“/user/{id}”)
-@GET - get messages by content (“/content/{text}”)

-@POST - post and save a message

-@PATCH - update a message by the id

-@DELETE - delete a message by the id

 7)  Users that are under the age limit of the chatroom should not be able to see or react to a message in that chatroom.
 We have created a method that calculates a user’s age from their date of birth to be determine if a message can be posted.